-- study the triggers of the IOD and showed that two types may actually exist, one entirely independent of ENSO and the other a consequence of tropical Pacific conditions (i.e. ENSO).
-However, the mechanism by which the IOD was triggered in these simulations was not clear, indicating it may simply be the result of random fluctuations in Indian Ocean SSTs.
-Regardless, none of these studies provide a physical mechanism for the - IOD as a climate process that is independent of ENSO.
-As such, we continue to argue for the non-existence for an IOD and like previous studies, suggest that any apparent "IOD" is probably the result of combined ENSO influences and stochastic variations, or random variations alone.
-However, given the conflictions in the literature, more work needs to be undertaken to establish if this is the case. - The interaction between SAM and ENSO and their combined impact on Australian rainfall has received little attention in the literature.
-From correlation analysis performed here, the relationship between SAM and ENSO is not significant during any season, except perhaps in more recent years during the austral autumn (Fig. 6).
-Correlations between ENSO and SAM using data from 1905-2004 at lags of one to three months - were generally not statistically significant.
-Again, a potential exception is during the austral autumn (March-May) when the correlation between SAM and ENSO lagged by one and two months was marginally significant at the 95% level (r = 0.21 and r = 0.22 respectively, n = 100).
-However, neither driver shows a statistically significant relationship with rainfall in the MDB during this season (Hendon et al., 2007; Meneghini - et al., 2007; Risbey et al., 2009).
+The interaction between SAM and ENSO and their combined impact on Australian rainfall has received little attention in the literature.
+From correlation analysis performed here, the relationship between SAM and ENSO is not significant during any season, except perhaps in more recent years during the austral autumn (March-May) (Fig. 6).
+Correlations between ENSO and SAM using data from 1905- 2004 at lags of one to three months were generally not statistically significant.
+Again, a potential exception is during the austral autumn when the correlation between SAM and ENSO lagged by one and two months was marginally significant at the 95 % level (r = 0.21 and r = 0.22, respectively, n = 100).
+However, neither driver shows a statistically significant relationship with rainfall in the MDB during this season (Hendon et al., 2007; Meneghini et al., 2007; Risbey et al., 2009).
 In general, the evidence presented here suggests that SAM and ENSO are largely independent modes of variability.
 However, Karoly (1989) described covariations between the Southern Hemisphere middle latitude circulation and ENSO events, which perhaps indicates a relationship between SAM and ENSO in summer.

-Despite the apparent lack of interaction between SAM and ENSO processes, there are competing effects between the two that influence MDB seasonal rainfall.
+Despite the fact that ENSO and SAM appear to act in an independent manner, there are competing effects between the two that influence MDB seasonal rainfall.
 Kiem and Verdon-Kidd (2009, 2010) reported that dry conditions during autumn are more likely if an El Niño event occurs in combination with a positive SAM.
 Previous La Niña events have not necessarily been associated with above-average rainfall in the southern MDB (Gallant and Karoly, 2009), which may be due to interactions with coinciding SAM events that place the storm track further south than normal (Kiem and Verdon-Kidd, 2009, 2010).

 An example of the impacts of competing SAM and ENSO phases on MDB rainfall are illustrated in Fig. 7.
-The rainfall anomalies were generated using the operational Australian Bureau of Meteorology AWAP rainfall grids (Jones et al., 2009a) from 1905- 2004.
+The rainfall anomalies were generated using the operational Australian Bureau of Meteorology AWAP rainfall grids (Jones et al., 2009a) from 1905-2004.
 The Jones et al. (2009b) SAM index, described previously as an extension of the Marshall (2003) index, was used to maximise the number of years available for analysis.
 As previously, the SOI represents ENSO variability.
-A positive SAM or ENSO event was defined when the standardized indices (relative to the 1905-2004 period) exceeded 0.5 standard deviations.
-However, the results were similar when thresholds of between 0.5 and 1 standard deviation were applied and when SSTs from the Nino3.4 region were used to represent ENSO.
+A positive SAM or ENSO event was defined when the standardised indices (relative to the 1905-2004 period) exceeded 0.5 standard deviations.
+However, the results were similar when thresholds of between 0.5 and 1 standard deviation were applied and when SSTs from the Niño3.4 region were used to represent ENSO.